wzhaoxuan/DemoRepo/README.md

-# This is a demo repository to learn how to master github.
+# This is a demo repository to learn how to master Git Hub.

-Write some long description
+Write some long description!